tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 21 Seconds
     Max Execution Time(recent) : 00 Hours: 05 Minutes: 23 Seconds
 ### Report Long Description
-    \-This information can be instrumental in determining efficient storage strategies and identifying storage that can be reclaimed, thereby reducing archive storage expenses.
+    \- This information can be instrumental in determining efficient storage strategies and identifying storage that can be reclaimed, thereby reducing archive storage expenses.
     \- This data can be used to identify clients within efficient de-duplication ratios, highlighting where de-deduplication is not an effective approach for certain backed-up files.
     \- For example, some clients may be running database applications that are constantly producing unique bits of data.
     \- These clients can consume much of the expensive Data Domain storage.